Ab initio calculation of muon capture on $^{24}$Mg: Introduction

 The relevance of OMC to $0\nu\beta\beta$ decay is of interest to both experimentalists and theorists \cite{Measday2001}.
 There are several theoretical predictions for the OMC rates and the involved matrix elements based on the nuclear shell model (NSM) \cite{Siiskonen1998,Siiskonen1999,Kortelainen2000,Siiskonen2001,Kortelainen2002,Kortelainen2004,Suzuki2018}, and proton-neutron quasiparticle random-phase approximation (pnQRPA) \cite{Giannaka2015,Jokiniemi2019b,Simkovic2020,Ciccarelli2020} frameworks.
 More recently, there are also ab initio calculations for the muon-capture rates in very light, $A\leq6$, nuclei based on quantum Monte Carlo methods \cite{Lovato2019,King2021}.
 A recent pnQRPA-based study on the OMC strength function in $^{100}$Nb \cite{Jokiniemi2019} showed good agreement with the experimental counterpart measured at RCNP, Osaka \cite{Hashim2018}.
 Also partial OMC rates to the excited states of intermediate nuclei of several $\beta\beta$-decay triplets have already been measured \cite{Zinatulina2019}, and these studies are planned to be extended to the remaining $\beta\beta$-decay cases.

 In particular, OMC on $^{24}$Mg is interesting for many reasons.
 First, the $sd$-shell nuclei $^{24}$Mg and $^{24}$Na are relatively well studied both experimentally and theoretically and accessible to ab initio methods~\cite{Stroberg2016,Novario2020}.
 In addition, the conveniently long lifetime (1067 ns) of the muonic $^{24}$Mg atom \cite{Suzuki1987}, the well-isolated low-lying $1^+$ states in the final nucleus, $^{24}$Na, and the naturally high abundance of $^{24}$Mg (79 \%) all make it an appealing experimental candidate.
 Partial OMC rates to low-lying states in $^{24}$Na have been measured at TRIUMF \cite{Gorringe1999}, and more recently preliminary measurements aiming to expand the study of OMC on $^{24}$Mg have been performed at PSI, Switzerland \cite{Belov2020}.
 In this work we study OMC on $^{24}$Mg from an ab initio perspective, utilizing realistic bound-muon wave functions, for the first time.
 In particular, we use the valence-space in-medium similarity renormalization group (VS-IMSRG)~\cite{Herg16PR,Stroberg2017,Stroberg2019} to consistently transform Hamiltonians and muon capture operators.
 We compare the obtained nuclear matrix elements against the results computed in the nuclear shell-model framework with the USDB interaction.
-Finally, we compare the resulting capture rates with available experimental data \cite{Gorringe1999}.
+Finally, we compare the resulting capture rates with available experimental data \cite{Gorringe1999} and study the effect of hadronic two-body currents on the computed capture rates.
 The present work serves a first-step benchmark towards calculating capture rates relevant for all future measurements.